ministryofjustice/hmpps-spring-boot-sqs/README.md

 When publishing to Maven Central we authenticate with a username and password.

 In order to use groupId (see [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates)) `uk.org.justice.service.hmpps` we claimed the domain `uk.org.justice.service.hmpps` with Sonatype ( [see this PR](https://github.com/ministryofjustice/cloud-platform-environments/pull/4872) ) and registered this against my personal Sonatype username (service accounts not supported).
-Several members of the `hmpps-tech-team` have accounts associated with that domain too.
+Several members of the former `dps-tech-team` have accounts associated with that domain too - ask in Slack channel `#hmpps_dev` to find such people.

 An account also gives us access to the [Staging repository](https://s01.oss.sonatype.org/#stagingRepositories) which is used to validate Maven publications before they are published.